 There is not enough awareness and education about neurocognitive impairment.

-Eléonore Bayen is currently an Assistant Professor at the Sorbonne University Medical School and works in the Neuro-rehabilitation Department of Pitié-Salpêtrière hospital in Paris.
-She holds a medical degree in neurology (2008) and a PhD in economics (2015).
-Eléonore designs public health interventions to support family caregivers (2015) and, more recently, brain health classes to promote healthy neuroprotective lifestyles in children and teens (2018).
+Eléonore Bayen is Professor of Medicine at Sorbonne University and Director of the Neuro-Rehabilitation Department of Pitié-Salpêtrière hospital in Paris.
+She holds a medical degree in Neurology (2008) and a PhD in Economics (2015).
+Eléonore designs public health interventions to support family caregivers (2015) and, more recently, brain health classes to promote healthy neuroprotective lifestyles in children and teens (since 2018).
 To this end, she launched the MyBrainRobbie initiative in 2019, thanks to the support of the Global Brain Health Institute and the Alzheimer’s Association (US).
-The MyBrainRobbie initiative aims to empower children and teens in the domain of brain health and, more broadly, promote equity in brain health in society at large.
-Eléonore has authored over 40 articles in peer-reviewed scientific journals and contributed chapters to books and journals for the public.
+The MyBrainRobbie initiative aims to empower children and teens in the domain of brain health and, more broadly, promote equity in brain health in society at large; it has been translated in 7 languages.
+Eléonore has authored over 60 articles in peer-reviewed scientific journals and contributed chapters to books and journals for the public.